klmnden/azure-docs.tr-tr/articles/data-factory/create-azure-ssis-integration-runtime.md

 # Custom setup info
 $SetupScriptContainerSasUri = "" # OPTIONAL to provide SAS URI of blob container where your custom setup script and its associated files are stored
 # Virtual network info: Classic or Azure Resource Manager
 $VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use Azure SQL Database with virtual network service endpoints/Managed Instance (Preview)/on-premises data, Azure Resource Manager virtual network is recommended, Classic virtual network will be deprecated soon
-$SubnetName = “[your subnet name or leave it empty]" # WARNING: Please use a different subnet than the one used for your Managed Instance (Preview)
+$SubnetName = "[your subnet name or leave it empty]" # WARNING: Please use a different subnet than the one used for your Managed Instance (Preview)

 ### SSISDB info
-$SSISDBServerEndpoint = “[your Azure SQL Database server name or Managed Instance (Preview) name.DNS prefix].database.windows.net" # WARNING: Please ensure that there is no existing SSISDB, so we can prepare and manage one on your behalf
+$SSISDBServerEndpoint = "[your Azure SQL Database server name or Managed Instance (Preview) name.DNS prefix].database.windows.net" # WARNING: Please ensure that there is no existing SSISDB, so we can prepare and manage one on your behalf
 # Authentication info: SQL or Azure Active Directory (AAD)
 $SSISDBServerAdminUserName = "[your server admin username for SQL authentication or leave it empty for AAD authentication]"
 $SSISDBServerAdminPassword = "[your server admin password for SQL authentication or leave it empty for AAD authentication]"